East Acton tube station: Improvements and closures

 The tracks at East Acton were replaced in 2005 which saw a partial closure of the line from West Ruislip or Ealing Broadway to White City between 13 and 14 August 2005.
 In 2007, the station was refurbished by Metronet.

 From August 2021, the eastbound platform was rebuilt.
 During the works eastbound Central line trains (towards central London) and all Night Tube trains did not stop at East Acton.
 Originally planned to last five months until December 2021, it was discovered that structural elements required full replacement rather than repair and the platforms did not reopen until 19 September 2022.

-Services and connections

 Services

-East Acton is served by the Central line between North Acton and White City.
+East Acton station is on the Central line between North Acton to the west and White City to the east.
 To the east, the two tracks change direction to continue to White City.

 The typical off-peak service in trains per hour (tph) is: